blockattack/blockattack-game/README.md

   * jsoncpp

 # Building
-The only supported build method is using the Makefile To build do:
+The only supported build method is using the Makefile<br/>
+To build do:
 ```
 ./packdata.sh